 Digital vs. Film | Differences, Opinions, and Thoughts on a BIG Debate

-I’m a photographer by nature, writer by choice.
+I’m a photographer by nature, writer by choice

 I live and breathe the work of my camera.
-Between editorial photoshoots, campaigns, commercial, personal lifestyle shots, and weddings — I’ve dabbled into various types of photography throughout my career.
+Between editorial photoshoots, campaigns, commercials, personal lifestyle shots, and weddings — I’ve dabbled into various types of photography throughout my career.
 From lackluster senior portraits to working with big brands, like AirBnb or Subaru USA, I additionally dedicate my knowledge to the beautiful team here at Moment.
 Alongside my experience and practice, my gear repertoire evolves in tandem.
 As an artist improves their craft, so do their tools.
 The need to change, shift, or alter our approach is natural and, in fact, necessary.

 You get the point — there’s room for both.

-So grab a cup of coffee and let's dive in.
+So grab a cup of coffee, and let's dive in.

 Shop Eunice's Affiliate Link to Phil Chester Presets